 Natural Family Planning (NFP) is based on a woman's awareness of when she is fertile (likely to become pregnant).
 By learning how to tell when you're fertile, you can know when to avoid sex.
 This can help prevent pregnancy.
 To learn NFP, it is advised that you take a class or work with a qualified teacher.

-You take certain medications or should not get pregnant due to a medical condition.
+You take certain medicines or should not get pregnant due to a medical condition

 You just started having periods or you are approaching menopause

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.